Automate Repetitive Business Processes with Salesforce Flow

 Let’s check out what happened to that case that just got created.
 Zaw can find it under the Related tab in Rachel Adams’s Person Account record page.
 Zaw scrolls down to the Cases section, and there it is.

 He can click through the case number for details.
-If Rachel calls the next time for a status update, Zaw and and any other service rep can easily find this info.
+If Rachel calls the next time for a status update, Zaw or any other service rep can easily find this info.

 - From the App Launcher (), find and select Identity Documents.